sroycho4/edx-django-utils/README.rst

 |pypi-badge| |ci-badge| |codecov-badge| |doc-badge| |pyversions-badge|
 |license-badge| |status-badge|

-EdX utilities for Django Application development.
+EdX utilities for Django Application development for Learners.

 Note : that some utilities may warrant their own repository.
 A judgement call needs to be made as to whether code properly belongs here or not.
 Please